tomek-skrond/snooper/README.md

   -c, --clear             Clear all (global) analysis files and their folders

+3. COMBINE WITH Options -e & -a:

   -E, --exif-mode         Switches data extraction mode using exiftool (use with option -e and -a)

   -F, --file-mode         Switches data extraction mode using file command (use with option -e and -a)

+  -P, --pdf-mode          Switches data extraction mode using pdfinfo command (use with option -e and -a)

+4. COMBINE WITH Option -s:

+  --format                Switches between format of output files (csv/json/html)

+5. COMBINE WITH Option -s output directory (split_[0-9]{12}):

   --sqlite                Option that exports CSV analysis data to SQLite3 database

   --export-dir            Mandatory option for SQLite export - sets analysis folder path

   --db-name               Optional for SQLite export - sets desired database name

+6. Help:

   -h, --help              Display this help and exit